Select Comfort Corporation's (SCSS) CEO Shelly Ibach on Q2 2017 Results - Earnings Call Transcript

 Budd Bugatch

 Over the next three quarters, okay.
-And you -- so what happened with [indiscernible].
-So I know the lost was small, but the tax rate therefore becomes a big item you probably had some discrete items in there that affected tax.
+And you -- David happened with tax?
+I know the lost was small, but the tax rate therefore becomes a big item you probably had some discrete items in there that affected tax.
 What’s the tax guidance for the full-year?

 David Callen

 So for the balance of the year, I think it’s the part that matters.
 Its 34.5% is what you should be using in your modeling.
-What happened in Q2 is we had some tax credits related to the acquisition of the Bam Labs that we were able to realize.
+What happened in Q2 is we had some tax credits related to the acquisition of the BAM Labs that we were able to realize.
 That was about $0.02 and then we had a penny related to the new accounting rules for equity compensation.

 Budd Bugatch